joeljogy/Glassdoor-Feedback-Prediction/README.md

 ### Types of analyses done on the data:
 1. On a quarterly basis, categorize the feedbacks/reviews into positive/negative/neutral reviews
-2. Understand what are the Given a new review the model quickly identifiestop reasons for positivity in the company
+2. Understand what are the top reasons for positivity in the company
 3. Understand what are the top reasons for grievances in the company

 ### Types of predictions done on the data: